scotosaurus/first-app/READEME.md

 # Frist App

-Figureing stuff out to create a node app
+Working it out to create a node app